 Powervault is a British company, headquartered in London.
-It designs and manufactures smart energy storage systems for the home, which store free solar energy and/or cheap electricity from the grid to reduce household energy bills and increase energy efficiency.
+It designs and manufactures smart energy storage systems for the home, which store free solar energy and cheap electricity from the grid to reduce household energy bills and increase energy efficiency.

-Powervault was incorporated in 2012 to design and manufacture the most practical and affordable energy storage system for the UK house market.
-The company aims to help home owners lower their electricity bills, increase their energy security and reduce their carbon footprint.
+Powervault was incorporated in 2012 to design and manufacture smart energy storage systems that help customers lower their electricity bills, increase their energy security and reduce their carbon footprint.
 It is also focused on changing consumers’ energy consumption behaviours by encouraging energy efficiency and the adoption of renewable energy technologies.
-Powervault is working with energy suppliers and the National Grid to reduce dependency on coal-fired plants by shifting energy demand away from peak times.
+Powervault is working with energy suppliers and National Grid to reduce dependency on fossil fuels by shifting energy demand away from peak times.
+This flexibility helps enable the roll-out of electric vehicles and accelerates the U.K.’s transition to a low-carbon, decentralised energy network.

 Powervault was founded in 2012 by Sustainable Venture Development Partners and continues to receive its support.
 In 2013, Powervault won grant and prize funding from, amongst others: Innovate UK, Royal Bank of Scotland, Nesta and Climate KIC.
 This enabled the business to develop and test prototypes, and run product trials in homes.
 In August 2014, Powervault raised £150,000 in 8 hours on Crowdcube – a world record – just before the business started trading the following month.
 In 2015, Powervault raised a further £900,000 through Crowdcube and other private investors.
 This enabled the business to out-source its manufacturing to a professional electronics firm in Luton, and to start to develop its sales channels.
 To date, Powervault has raised £5.2m from its network of angel, crowd and venture capital investors.